Do Wasps Make Honey?

 Yes, it seems so, and here's why.

 Honey samples made by Brachygastra mellifica (the Mexican honey wasp) have been taken from natural nests, and analyzed5.
-From the analysis, it has been shown that the honey contained material from common floral sources (including sunflower and mesquite) as well as honeydew.
-It was suggested that the composition of honey wasp honey is similar for honey made by honey bees5 (presumably if they were nesting and foraging in the same region as the Mexican honey wasp).
+From the analysis, it has been shown that the honey contained material from common floral sources (including sunflower and mesquite) as well as honeydew

-2. It's longer-term food storage
+2. Longer-term food storage

-As stated above, honey wasp colonies are perennial.
-The honey made by honey wasp colonies comprises nectar and honeydew, which are stored back at the nest for an extended period, and serve to feed the colony during times of limited food abundance.
 It has been suggested that wasps have not found a way to store protein foods (i.e. in the form of other arthropods)6, and that storing nectar and honeydew serves as an alternative solution.

 Do humans eat the honey made by honey wasps?